The Use of Hierarchy in Data Visualization

 A Good Design is More Than Creative, It Has to be Strategic.

-An experienced designer should have a decent understanding on the human eyes’ natural tendencies.
+An experienced designer should have a decent understanding of the human eyes’ natural tendencies.
 Rather than seeing blocks of data, the eye generally sees information in a visual way.
 This is why as kids, the first books we read would contain more pictures and words with a large print.
-Other types of books such as comics are heavier in images rather than texts; visuals taking centre stage in telling sequence of events, and texts only serve as accompaniment.
+Other types of books such as comics are heavier in images rather than texts; visuals taking centre stage in telling sequence of events, and texts only serve as an accompaniment.
 This results in content that is easy-to-read and faster to digest for the human brain.

-In short, content must be organised based on priority, or put in a “hierarchy” from highest priority to lowest.
+In short, content must be organized based on priority, or put in a “hierarchy” from highest priority to lowest.
 Designers must have a keen eye on organising content, with the aim of directing viewers’ eyes so that information of the utmost priority is seen first.
 So how do we do that exactly?